-One of my priorities when starting at Netsafe was to reconnect the organisation to our global online safety communities.
+One of my priorities when starting as Netsafe’s CEO was to reconnect the organisation to our global online safety communities.
 It was therefore timely that I was invited by Internal Affairs Minister Jan Tinetti to join her on an eight-day study trip to Europe.
 The aim of the tour was to inform work underway here in response to some of the global harm challenges of the future.

 It was a highly valuable visit that saw a small group of politicians, officials, NZ regulators and not-for-profit organisation representatives meet with counterparts in Dublin, Paris, London and Helsinki in the context of the current government review underway on content regulation.